 In such cases, your chances of recovering funds are low.
 However, electronic wire transfers are very secure, and fraud rates are extremely low.
 Payment issues caused by network failure or bank mistakes are close to zero.

-You can initiate wire transfers easily—either on the phone or through your bank's online portal.
+You can send wire transfers easily—either on the phone or through your bank's online portal.
 This makes them an easy and accessible way to send remittances, whether they be bill payments or transfers between friends and family.

 What is needed for a wire transfer?

-You will need the following for a wire transfer:
+You’ll need the following information for a wire transfer:

 - Recipient's full name